1998-2022 (excluding 2005 and 2006)

 Jails in Indian Country 2007 Table 7.
 Admissions, discharges, and average length of stay in Indian country jails during June, by facility size, 2007

 Since beginning in 1998, the SJIC survey instrument has expanded to gather data on inmate admissions offenses, population measurements (e.g., average daily population and offense categories), and inmate health services and facility programs.
 In 2013, BJS enhanced the SJIC offense category questionnaire item to include burglary, larceny-theft, and public intoxication.
 The enhancement allowed classification of previously unspecified offenses.
-In 2020, a special addendum was added to the SJIC to measure the impact of COVID-19 on Indian country jails.
+In 2020 and 2021, a special addendum was added to the SJIC to measure the impact of COVID-19 on Indian country jails.